SourLemonJuice/year-progress-cli/README.md

 Display how many days did you lost in this year.\
 It seems good to put this in `.bashrc`?
 Maybe

+If you like Python or con't build it, check out [year-progress-cli.py](https://github.com/SourLemonJuice/year-progress-cli.py)

 ## Build

 Goto `source/` folder and run `make`.\